 Whether you’ve got a light gray Russian Blue, a silvery Chartreux, or a speckled Shorthair, it’s a great idea to give your feline a gray cat name to match.

-Although grey might not seem like the most exciting color, there are all sorts of places to take inspiration from including the natural world, famous capital cities, historical figures, and even ancient Greek myths.
+Although gray might not seem like the most exciting color, there are all sorts of places to take inspiration from including the natural world, famous capital cities, historical figures, and even ancient Greek myths.

-Most Popular Grey Cat Names
+Most Popular Gray Cat Names

-Our Favorite Grey Cat Names
+Our Favorite Gray Cat Names

 Dorian (Gray): Inspired by Oscar Wilde’s novel The Picture of Dorian Gray, this name’s a fun play on words—especially if you’re a British literature buff.
 Dorian was a character who wished that he could remain young and handsome while a magical portrait of him grew old, so it could be a good fit for a particularly good-looking boy who spends lots of time grooming.

 Anastasia: This name’s ideal for Russian Blues.
 Elegant and royal, Anastasia (or Ana for short) was the name of the daughter of Nicholas II, the last emperor of Russia.
 Anastasia means “resurrection,” which could make it a powerful name for a rescue cat who’s been through a lot.

 Sylvester: Get it?
 Silvester!
 While the popular cartoon Sylvester the cat had a tuxedo coat, we love this name for a cat with a particularly silvery or shiny coat, too.
 It just has a classic ring to it.
 And if you’re a Rocky fan, you could always name him Sylvester Stallone.

 Oslo: Looking for unique gray cat names?
 Here’s our wildcard.
 For a playful boy or girl with a whimsical personality, consider the worldly name Oslo.
 The capital city of Norway, Oslo is well known for its fjords, snow-capped skiing spots, and very cloudy and gray weather.